bcgov/DevEx-Roadmap/_pages/index.md

 The BCDevExchange is experimenting with how we – the B.C. public sector - deliver digital service projects.
 The intent is to deliver faster and continuous user value with new tools and methods using the five service concepts that follow.

-This year we are looking for a few government projects to run through a concept we’re calling ‘Kick Start Your First Release’.
+This year we have been running a few government projects through a concept we’re calling the Continuous Service Improvement (CSI) Lab.
 The idea is a bootcamp for project teams new to these methodologies:

 -	Design Thinking
 -	Customer-centered Service Design